warner-benjamin/transformer-from-scratch/README.md

 Or install [system Cuda](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) (not recommended).

+You will ALSO need to have recent [NVIDIA drivers installed](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html), which is separate from the Cuda/Cuda Toolkit installation.

-With Cuda/Cuda Toolkit installed, then use uv to install the library:
+With NVIDIA drivers and Cuda/Cuda Toolkit installed, then use uv to install the library:

 ```bash
 uv sync --extra gpu